conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/Predicting_AMR_VF_Plasmids_UNIX.md

 ---
 layout: article
 titles:
-  en      : &EN       Predicting pathogenic features (AMR, Virulence factors, Plasmids) en-GB   : *EN en-US   : *EN en-CA   : *EN en-AU   : *EN
+  en      : &EN       Predicting pathogenic features (AMR, Virulence factors, Plasmids) (via UNIX/conda) en-GB   : *EN en-US   : *EN en-CA   : *EN en-AU   : *EN
-key: page-GenomeQC
+key: page-PredictingPathogenicFeatures_UNIX
 ---

-*	In this worksheet you will learn how predict a range of pathogenic features such as antimicrobial resistance (abritAMR), virulence factors (ABRicate) and plasmid presence (PlasmidFinder)
+*	In this worksheet you will learn how predict a range of pathogenic features such as antimicrobial resistance and virulence factors (abritAMR), and plasmid presence (PlasmidFinder)
-* This is three separate analyses but use similar inputs
+* This is two separate analyses but use similar inputs

 ## Suggested prerequisites
 * It is recommended that you have followed the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming) and [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial) tutorials before starting.
-* A knowledge of the three primary tools is useful.
-You can access their manuals here: [abritAMR](https://github.com/MDU-PHL/abritamr), [ABRicate](https://github.com/tseemann/abricate), [PlasmidFinder](https://bitbucket.org/genomicepidemiology/plasmidfinder/src/master/)
+* A knowledge of the two primary tools is useful.
+You can access their manuals here: [abritAMR](https://github.com/MDU-PHL/abritamr), [PlasmidFinder](https://bitbucket.org/genomicepidemiology/plasmidfinder/src/master/)
-* Installing abritAMR, ABRictae and PlasmidFinder through conda is easiest so its suggested you have followed the [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/CondaInstallAndUse) tutorial.
+* Installing abritAMR and PlasmidFinder through conda is easiest so its suggested you have followed the [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/CondaInstallAndUse) tutorial.

 ## Dataset
 *	This demonstration uses the output of [Assembling a genome from short reads (e.g. Illumina) using SPAdes](https://conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAssembly_SPAdes) worksheet but this will work on any assembly, such as that created in the [Assembling a genome from long reads (e.g. ONT) using Flye](https://conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAssembly_Flye) worksheet.
 Thus, it is suggested you run at least one of these assembly methods first.
 	* You can download the example scaffolds output file of the SPAdes worksheet here: [DRR187559_scaffolds.fasta](https://conmeehan.github.io/PathogenDataCourse/Datasets/DRR187559_scaffolds.fasta)

-## AMR prediction (ABRitamr steps)
+## AMR and virulence factor prediction (ABRitamr steps)
 1. Create a directory for your analyses and step into it
 ```c
 mkdir pathogenesis_demo